ese5160/a14g-final-submission-s25-t22-x-y-circuiteers/README.md

 Bobi features two core functionalities: **movement** and **environment monitoring**.

 - **Movement**:
   A servo driver board connected to the SAMW25 microcontroller controls eight servo motors to operate Bobi’s legs.
+Bobi can move forward, backward, turn left or right, say hi, lie, wiggle, fighting, push up, sleep, dance and warm up.
 Pressing the **touch sensor** triggers a playful wiggle, while the **gesture sensor** detects hand waves to turn Bobi left or right.

 - **Environment Monitoring**:
   Bobi monitors **temperature**, **humidity**, **VOC levels (air quality)**, and **obstacle distance**.
 If any value exceeds the normal range, Bobi displays a warning on-screen and sounds a buzzer.
-For instance, if something is too close, Bobi beeps and moves backward.
+For example, if an object is detected too close by the ultrasonic sensor, Bobi will beep and automatically move backward.

 - **NFC Integration**:
   Tapping a phone on Bobi’s leg triggers a custom message display on the screen.